aws-samples/amazon-sagemaker-secure-mlops/README.md

 + All network traffic is transferred over private and secure network links
 + All ingress internet access is blocked for the private subnets and only allowed for NAT gateway route
 + Optionally you can block all internet egress creating a completely internet-free secure environment
-+ SageMaker endpoints with the trained, validated, and approved model are hosted in dedicated staging and production accounts
++ SageMaker endpoints with a trained, validated, and approved model are hosted in dedicated staging and production accounts in your private VPC

 ### Authentication
 + All access is managed by IAM and can be compliant with your corporate authentication standards
 + All user interfaces can be integrated with your Active Directory or SSO system

 ### Autorization
 + Access to any resource is disabled by default (implicit deny) and must be explicitly authorized in permission or resource policies
 + You can limit access to data, code and training resources by role and job function

 ### Data protection
-+ All data is encrypted in-transit and at-rest using customer-managed AWS KMS keys
++ All data is encrypted in-transit and at-rest using [customer-managed AWS KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)

 ### Artifact management
 + You can block access to public libraries and frameworks